-Duke provides 21 lactation rooms for faculty and staff to support women balancing their return to work with their needs as mothers of young children.
-Each room offers a clean, secure, and user-friendly environment for women who need to express breast milk during their work shift. (*Two lactation rooms will be available for use in the Duke Medical Pavilion effective 1/20/2015.)
+Duke provides 24 lactation rooms for faculty and staff to support women balancing their return to work with their needs as mothers of young children.
+Each room offers a clean, secure, and user-friendly environment for women who need to express breast milk during their work shift.

 - Getting Started